We're racing through history!

 Reprinted from Hemmings Motor News, February, 2013.

 The world of Unlimited hydroplane racing is extremely dangerous stuff under even the best circumstances.
 The drivers who race hydros make Sprint car jockeys and those souls who strap into Top Fuel projectiles look like geeks.
-The principle of these wildly overpowered racing boats is to balance them atop planes at full speed, limiting their contact with the…Continue
+The principle of these wildly overpowered racing boats is to balance them atop planes at full speed, limiting their contact…Continue